 Holland Park Café, Holland Park, Kensington

-Located inside the majestic Holland Park, this quiet, tranquil café serves freshly made seasonal food that’s sustainable and locally sourced.
+Located inside the majestic Holland Park, this canteen-style, tranquil café serves freshly made seasonal food that’s sustainable and locally sourced.
 There’s a basic menu of breakfasts (including kids’ breakfast), sandwiches, paninis, salads, soups and pastries.
 Also available are tempting freshly baked cakes, such as carrot and walnut, or chocolate and orange marble cake.
 A list of hot and cold drinks includes freshly squeezed juices.
 More elaborate hot dishes are served whenever the park hosts operas.
 The self-service café caters for special diets; and sells food to takeaway, including snack lunch boxes for children.

 Springfield Park Café, Springfield Park, Upper Clapton

 Despite its impressive size of 40 acres, not many Londoners know about Springfield Park by the River Lea, near the Olympic Park.
 There’s a children’s play area in the centre focusing on traditional ‘natural play’; and the park has won the coveted Green Flag award for being one of the best green spaces in the UK.